buildingbeautifuluis/buildingbeautifuluis.github.io/_preview/05-Chapter-5-Designing-Mobile-Interfaces.md

 chapter-number: "05"
 title: "Designing Mobile Interfaces"
 layout: chapter
-opening-text: "<p class='text--warning'><strong>This is draft content.</strong> I’m working on this chapter as we speak (23 August), I’ll be releasing it section by section over the next few days.</p>
+opening-text: "<p class='text--warning'><strong>This is draft content.</strong> I’m working on this chapter as we speak (~27 October), I’ll be releasing it section by section over the next few days.</p>

 <p>Summary text goes here.
 Use multiple paragraphs if necessary.</p>"